python-caldav/caldav/docs/source/index.rst

 More examples
 =============

 Check the examples folder, particularly `basic examples <https://github.com/python-caldav/caldav/blob/master/examples/basic_usage_examples.py>`_.
+There is also a `scheduling examples <https://github.com/python-caldav/caldav/blob/master/examples/scheduling_examples.py>`_ for sending, receiving and replying to invites, though this is not very well-tested so far.
 The `test code <https://github.com/python-caldav/caldav/blob/master/tests/test_caldav.py>`_ also covers lots of stuff, though it's not much optimized for readability (at least not as of 2020-05).
 Tobias Brox is also working on a `command line interface <https://github.com/tobixen/calendar-cli>`_  built around the caldav library.

 Notable classes and workflow
 ============================